Zuikyo/ZIKRouter/README.md

     // Return the destination module
     override func destination(with configuration: ViewRouteConfig) -> NoteEditorViewController? {
-        let destination: NoteEditorViewController? = ... /// instantiate your view controller return destination
+        // In configuration, you can get parameters from the caller for creating the instance let destination: NoteEditorViewController? = ... /// instantiate your view controller return destination
     }